verasveras/kanban-board/README.md

 ### To view the project:

-- If you want to build the project yourself:
+- To build and view the project:
 	- `npm i`
 	- `npm run view`
 	- project will be served on http://localhost:8080/